 Timing: Less than one business day for simple online appraisals; may be three to five days for complex ones.

-What happens: After the damage is appraised, Turo investigates whether or not the damage is eligible for coverage.
+What happens: Turo investigates whether or not the damage is eligible for coverage.
 Once a claim is determined to be eligible, Turo will charge the guest an initial assessment, usually of $500.
-Guests who have chosen the Supreme protection plan will not be charged an assessment.
+Guests who have chosen the Premier/Supreme protection plan will not be charged an assessment.
 If the guest was charged a security deposit for the trip, the deposit will be applied to this charge.

 If the host and guest choose to work the claim out directly, Turo will not charge an assessment.
-If neither the host nor the guest ask Turo to take over handling the claim, the security deposit will be refunded to the guest 80 hours after the scheduled trip end.
+If neither the host nor the guest ask Turo to take over handling the claim, Turo will automatically refund any security deposit charged to the guest 80 hours after the scheduled trip end.

 Timing: Once we find that a claim is eligible, Turo will notify the guest and charge the assessment within one business day.